 - The chancellor of Rutgers University–Camden leads efforts large and small to advance the campus; meet the needs of students and faculty; develop innovative and appropriate programs; and forge partnerships to improve the quality of life in the region and community.

-- The administrative leadership team leads the growth of Rutgers–Camden, implements the strategic priorities, and provides oversight on all academic and administrative matters.
+- The Chancellor's Cabinet leads the growth of Rutgers–Camden, implements the strategic priorities, and provides oversight on all academic and administrative matters.

 - The organization chart shows the reporting structure of top administrative units at Rutgers–Camden.